-- Fine tune partner rescue techniques
+- Fine tune partner rescue and packaging techniques

 - Learn how to identify and treat life-threatening injuries common in avalanches